South Perimeter Road

 In 2015, community input was sought on the developer’s proposal to re-prioritize the road construction.
 Through quantitative and qualitative methods including online, a public open house and a statistically significant independent telephone survey, the proposal received community support.

 Accelerating construction of the roadway means that developer funds will not be available to complete other DCC road improvements as originally schedule.
 Delays of approximately six years are anticipated for Lakeshore Road between Dehart and Old Meadows roads, four-laning of Casorso/Bevoulin roads and Dehart Road between Gordon and Lakeshore roads.

 The next steps include the completion of a final design as agreed to by the developer and the City.
-A public information session regarding the AAP will be open to the public on:
+A public information session regarding the AAP was open to the public on Wednesday, February 28.

 Real Estate Services, Manager